Markushenriksson13/SDS25_MLOps-Lecture-8/README.md

 | gemma3:27b | 17 GB  |

+# DISCUSSION after the exercise

+Open document **Discussion.md** and prepare a short presentation.

+# EXTRA

+If time allows you, open **Extra_Assignment_steps.md** and try to do as much as possible. you can share the result with me on Teams.

 # Backup

 In case that something goes wrong with any of the server, there will be folder **BACKUP** with reports for each group.

+# HELP

+If you have problem printing Markdown files, you can install **Markdown PDF  v1.5.0** and convert them to PDF.